 Transcript of OnionUnlimited podcast episode 054

-At the foundation of Jehovah’s Witnesses’ claim to being the only true religion on earth is their teaching that 1914 was a special year in Bible prophecy.
-1914 is the bedrock upon which their entire system of end-time beliefs is based.
-1914 was supposedly the year Jesus was invisibly enthroned as king of God’s kingdom in heaven.
+THE FOUNDATION OF JEHOVAH’S WITNESSES’ claim to being the only true religion on Earth is their teaching that 1914 was a special year in Bible prophecy.
+1914 is the bedrock upon which their entire system of end-time beliefs, and their supposed appointment by God, is based.
+According to Jehovah’s Witnesses, 1914 was the year Jesus was invisibly enthroned as king of God’s kingdom in heaven.
 It was around 1914 that Satan was, also invisibly, thrown out of heaven, and the year the “last days” and Jesus’ invisible “presence” began.
 Up until 2008, it was taught that the “generation” who saw the events of 1914 would “not pass away” before Armageddon occurred.
 (Matthew 24:34) Not long after the start of Jesus’ supposed presence, in 1919 to be precise, the selection of the governing body as his “faithful and discreet slave” is said to have taken place.—Matthew 24:45,46.

 Most Jehovah’s Witnesses accept what Watch Tower tells them without question, namely that Jerusalem was destroyed in 607 BCE, but it wasn’t.
 607 is unsupported by either the Bible or secular history as the date of Jerusalem’s destruction by the Babylonians.
 It’s a date made up by the Bible Students back in the day for the sole purpose of applying the “seven times” of Daniel 4:16 to 1914 and to shore up their teachings, especially the one that they alone are God’s chosen people.

 The Bible Students originally predicted that 1914 would be the “end of the gentile times”.
 Jehovah’s Witnesses still teach this today.
-They adopted this catchy phrase from Jesus’ words at Luke 21:24 where he spoke of “the appointed times of the nations” and Jehovah’s Witnesses have applied these “times” to the “seven times” of Daniel chapter 4.
-This, in itself, is an unsubstantiated doctrinal leap.
+They adopted this catchy phrase from Jesus’ words in Luke 21:24 where he spoke of “the appointed times of the nations.
+Jehovah’s Witnesses have applied these “times” to the “seven times” of Daniel chapter 4.
+This is an unsubstantiated doctrinal leap.
 There was never a valid reason to believe that the “times” in Luke 21 had anything to do with the “seven times” in Daniel chapter 4.
 The association was made purely for the purpose of pinpointing 1914 as a special date, to add substance to the Bible Students’ bold claims that the end was near and that they were God’s chosen “prophet”.